AP 7400 Employee Travel

 INTERNAL REVENUE SERVICE REQUIREMENTS

-In order for travel and transportation advances and reimbursements of travel expenses to be excluded from the traveler’s taxable income, the college’s travel policies must meet the IRS definition of an “accountable plan” with the following three requirements:
+To exclude travel advances and reimbursements from taxable income, the College’s travel practices must meet the IRS definition of an “accountable plan”, which includes the following:

-• Advances and reimbursements must be made for business expenses only and must be reasonable and necessary.
+- Advances and reimbursements must be for business expenses only and must be reasonable and necessary.

-• Travelers must submit an electronic travel request in RAPS substantiating the amount, time and business purpose of expenses within ten working days after the expenses are incurred.
-Receipts must be forwarded to the Business Office.
-If a traveler does not have access to RAPS, please request help from the traveler’s department assistant, dean’s assistant, vice president’s assistant or a clerical staff member in the department.
+- Travelers must submit an electronic travel request in Etrieve substantiating the amount, time, and business purpose of expenses within ten working days after the expenses are incurred.
+Receipts must be forwarded to the Business Office at [email protected] .
+If employees are unable to access Etrieve, please seek assistance from an administrative assistant in the employee’s unit.

-• Employees must return any advance amount in excess of substantiated expenses within ten (10) working days after the completion of the trip.
+- Employees must return any advanced amount over substantiated expenses within ten (10) working days after the completion of the trip.

 DOCUMENTATION REQUIREMENTS

 IRS requirements are met by proper completion of the travel request.
 Clearly state the overall, specific business purpose of the trip in the request.
-Send receipts and supporting documentation to the Business Office.
+Send receipts and supporting documentation to the [email protected].
 Appropriate receipts/documentation include:

 Business Purpose: Written explanation and/or conference schedule of events